-How do you fight for Maritime education and diversity?
+How do you fight for the future of Maritime education & Marine trades?

 How about 7,500 Gallons of water per minute?